 So it was resolved with slightly less stress than the case 10 years ago.
 But if the hosting company hadn’t responded, then there is a step 3.

-This is a last resort: Get onto Google Webmaster Tools and file a Buy Alprazolam Online Cheap (Digital Millennium Copyright Act)
+This is a last resort: Get onto Google Webmaster Tools and file a DMCA (Digital Millennium Copyright Act)

 Big ‘G’ provide a lot of support and information about this process and guide you through the entire process.
 Take the time to read the support on offer and answer the questions and provide as much info as possible.
 Google will then in turn review your DMCA and decide which action to take.
 For a straightforward act of plagarism, that should resolve it.